circleci/circleci-docs/archived/_archive/shipio-to-circleci-migration.md

 For iOS projects, please [contact support](https://support.circleci.com/hc/en-us) with the name of your GitHub user or organization for access to the iOS build system.
 Once you've been enabled,

 1. Add your project on the [**Projects**](https://app.circleci.com/projects/){:rel="nofollow"} dashboard.
-2. Turn on the "Build iOS project" setting through the **Project Settings > Build Settings > Build Environment** page of your your project.
+2. Turn on the "Build iOS project" setting through the **Project Settings > Build Settings > Build Environment** page of your project.
 3. Push a new commit to start a build on the iOS build system.

 ## Getting Started with Android